-- Loosen the nut and lift off the rotor cover. - Carefully pry the strainer loose from the bottom plate.
+- Carefully pry the strainer loose from the bottom plate.

-- Clean more often if they are thicker than 20 mm.
+- Scrape off the deposits on the inside of the rotor cover.
+Lack of deposits means that the cleaner is not functioning. - Clean more often if they are thicker than 20 mm.

-- Clean all parts in diesel fuel. - Place the O-ring in the rotor cover.
+- Clean all parts in diesel fuel.

+- Place the O-ring in the rotor cover.
 It must be undamaged.
 Replace it if necessary.

+- Assemble the rotor.